 Final papers can be prepared and submitted following five easy steps:

 Step 1 – Prepare Your Paper

-Paper must be written in English using the available Microsoft Word template.
+Paper must be written in English (US) using the available CCAAW templates (Microsoft Word, LaTex, and Overleaf).
 Formatting may not be altered.

-4 pages are required per paper in standard IEEE format, using the IEEE two-column format paper template (CCAAW template).
+A minimum of four (4) pages and a maximum page limit of six (6) pages are required per paper in standard IEEE format, using the IEEE two-column format paper template (see CCAAW templates).

 The appropriate copyright notice is to appear on the bottom of the first page of each paper according to the guidelines set forth for an IEEE Conference Publication.
 One form per paper, not per author.